komodoooo/Arb-tool/README.md

 Tested on ubuntu WSL.

 # New featuers
-1) Added the new command ssl, for check the ssl certificate
+1) Added the new ssl command, to verify the ssl certificate
-2) Restyled the lookup command: now it's work with an API, [this.](https://ipwhois.app)
+2) Restyled the lookup command: now it works with an API, [this.](https://ipwhois.app)
 3) Colors, colors!
-And more compatibiliy with the gems
+And more gem compatibility
-4) Now arb is **totally** written with object-oriented code
+4) Now arb is **totally** written with object oriented code
-5) Restyled the fuzzer command for default wordlist support
+5) Restyling of the fuzzer command for default wordlist support
+6) Added svrscan command, scan for possible webserver vulns by looking at versions (Apache/Nginx)

-Version upgrade (1.8.3 to 2.0.1, latest version.
+Version upgrade (1.8.3 to 2.1.0, latest version.
 Maybe.)

 # Credits